Flanders

 In Flanders Field

-By Lieutenant Colonel John McCrea
+By Lieutenant Colonel John McCrae

 The areas of Northern France known as Flanders and Picardy, saw some of the most concentrated and bloodiest fighting of the First World War.